Refusal of work: Cynic philosophical school

 The first philosopher to outline these themes was Antisthenes, who had been a pupil of Socrates in the late 5th century BCE.
 He was followed by Diogenes of Sinope, who lived in a tub on the streets of Athens.
 Diogenes took Cynicism to its logical extremes, and came to be seen as the archetypal Cynic philosopher.
 He was followed by Crates of Thebes who gave away a large fortune so he could live a life of Cynic poverty in Athens.
 Cynicism spread with the rise of Imperial Rome in the 1st century, and Cynics could be found begging and preaching throughout the cities of the Empire.
 It finally disappeared in the late 5th century, although many of its ascetic and rhetorical ideas were adopted by early Christianity.
-The name Cynic derives from the Greek word κυνικός, kynikos, "dog-like" and that from κύων, kyôn, "dog" (genitive: kynos).
+The name Cynic derives from the Greek word κυνικός and that from κύων (genitive: kynos).

 It seems certain that the word dog was also thrown at the first Cynics as an insult for their shameless rejection of conventional manners, and their decision to live on the streets.
 Diogenes, in particular, was referred to as the Dog.